Crazy For Calypso

 2012 Bay Hanoverian Mare

 Cici has been shown successfully in hand and under saddle.
-In 2013, she received scores of 80.9, 79.5, and 79.2 at several USEA FEH shows.
-In 2014, she participated in the YHS finals.
-She was given a final score of 8.47 for In Hand/At Liberty and 8.45 for Free Jumping.
-In 2019, Cici competed in eventing where she had Top 5 placings within her division!
-We will be producing an ET foal from her by Jaguar Van Paemel so that she can continue to compete in 2020.
+In 2013, she received scores of 80.9, 79.5, and 79.2 at several FEH shows.
+In 2014, at YHS finals, she was given a final score of 8.47 for In Hand/At Liberty and 8.45 for Free Jumping.
+In 2019, Cici also competed in eventing where she had Top 5 placings within her division!

 In 2005, he was chosen for the highly selective Hanoverian Jumper Breeding Program.
 Coconut Grove is an outstanding performer with a pedigree proven to produce jumpers.
 He is very agile and a careful jumper, has abundant scope and his jumping technique is excellent.